Notable LGBTQ Awareness Dates and Events

-Government and health officials, non-governmental organizations and individuals around the world observe World Aids Day, often with public educational programs regarding AIDS prevention and control.
+Government and health officials, non-governmental organizations, and individuals worldwide observe World Aids Day, often with public educational programs regarding AIDS prevention and control.

-In 2016, a number of HIV and AIDS related Non-governmental organizations (NGO), including The AIDS and Rights Alliance for Southern Africa and Global AIDS, began a campaign to rename World AIDS Day to World HIV Day.
-They claim the change will put more emphasis on current social justice issues, and advancement of recent new treatments like PrEP.
+In 2016, several HIV and AIDS-related Non-governmental organizations (NGOs), including The AIDS and Rights Alliance for Southern Africa and Global AIDS, began a campaign to rename World AIDS Day to World HIV Day.
+They claim the change will put more emphasis on current social justice issues, and the advancement of recent new treatments like PrEP.

 H - Human - This particular virus can only infect human beings.